Posted on April 15 2015

 The metate, molinillo, chocolatero, and molino remain as the single most important tools for making cacao mixes/pastes and for preparing chocolate drinks.

 The popular brands, Abuelita and Ibarra, are owned by large companies and contain more sugar than cacao, added vegetable oil, artificial flavors, cocoa powder, or soy lecithin.
 And low quality cacao.
-A good MC should only have cacao, sugar, and some natural flavors, like cinnamon, coffee, almond, etc.
+A good drinking chocolate should only have cacao, sugar, and some natural flavors, like cinnamon, coffee, almond, etc.

 The brands that will be all natural will be smaller brands like Casa Luker from Colombia, or Mayordomo and La Soledad from Mexico.